Lab 06 — Cloudflare Tunnel

 # Expected: <tunnel-id>.cfargotunnel.com.

-# Check cloudflared is running inside the devcontainer
+# Check cloudflared is running in the operator console

-If DNS is fine but the tunnel shows unhealthy, restart cloudflared:
+If DNS is correct but the tunnel shows unhealthy, restart cloudflared:

 cloudflared fails to authenticate: “failed to unmarshal tunnel credentials”